Share This Article

 May 13, 2026

 Han's song is also a clean thesis statement for why this format works.
-The official YouTube upload lists the release as "HAN 'back to life' | [Stray Kids : SKZ-PLAYER]", which keeps the member and the group attached at the hip.
+According to the official YouTube upload, the release is titled "HAN 'back to life' | [Stray Kids : SKZ-PLAYER]", which keeps the member and the group attached at the hip.
 Per the video's credit listing, the track's lyrics are by Han and ELVYN, while Han and Vendors(Helixx) are credited on composition, so this is not a label-assigned placeholder made to fill the schedule.
 It is artist-led material framed inside official Stray Kids infrastructure.
 That distinction is everything.
 It lets Han push a more personal tone without forcing fans to read the moment as a soft exit ramp toward a separate solo career.
 For JYP, that is efficient brand architecture.
 For STAYs, it feels like getting deeper access to each member without losing the chemistry that made the group huge in the first place.

 Han's "back to life" makes the 2026 strategy obvious